-Every year the Red Door helps over 500 families affected by abuse and homelessness to heal and rebuild their lives.
+Every year the Red Door helps over 350 families affected by abuse and homelessness to heal and rebuild their lives.

 With the lack of safe, affordable housing and the prohibitively high cost of private market rent, it is becoming increasingly difficult for families to make ends meet.
-The average family moving out of the Red Door into a private market rental is now spending an average of 67% of their income on rent alone!
+The average family moving out of the Red Door into a private market rental is now spending an average of 60% of their income on rent alone!
 This puts them in a very vulnerable position, and at high risk of being homelessness again.

-You can help support our Food Bank:
+You can help support our Food Programs:

 Help fund our costs with a one time donation